pseudogram/pendulum_v0/README.md

 To run the project:
 * First install the conda environment pendulum_v0_py3 using the command `conda env create -f environment.yml`
-* Activate the environment and run the file microbial.py in your terminal using `python microbial.py`
+* Activate the environment using `source activate pendulum_v0_py3`
+* Run the file microbial.py in your terminal using `python microbial.py`

-The by opening the file microbial.py you can modify the parameters for the GA.
+By opening the file microbial.py you can modify the parameters for the GA.